 Archaeological heritage

 The Noorderzijlvest Water Authority owns no less than 3,200 hectares of land.
 Some of these plots contain archaeological remains from the past.
 Often, we do not even know exactly what lies beneath the ground.
-Below is an overview of the various archaeological heritage sites (some of which are partially) in our possession.
+Below is an overview of the various archaeological heritage sites in our possession or partially in our possession.

 Village scenes

-Our region many historic villages of archaeological value.
-The water authority to these village landscapes through the iconic waters that we maintain.
+Our region has many historic villages of archaeological value.
+The water authority contributes to these village landscapes with the iconic waters we maintain.

 Onderdendam

 This village is a crossroads of waterways and land routes and developed into an important port and transshipment point.
 The location connects the Winsumerdiep, the Boterdiep, and the Warffumermaar.
-In the past, the so-called warfdagen (warf days) of judges and sluice judges were held here.
+In the past, the so-called warfdagen (annual meetings) of judges and locks managers were held here.

 Ten Post